palanca1818/marc/Problems-checklist.md

 - Questions: [Google group](https://groups.google.com/group/fontello/)
 - Bug reports: [Issue tracker](https://github.com/fontello/fontello/issues)

-Please, create new issues in tracker only when you are sure, that it's really fontello's problem.
-For general questions use google group.
+Please create new issues in tracker only when you are sure that it's really fontello's problem.
+For general questions use Google group.